 WildlandsStudies_Website_Select-38.png

 Experts in the field.

-Our faculty hold either a PhD or MS, and both author and lead our field programs.
-The programs they lead are dynamic too, evolving to keep apace of changes in data and relevant science.
+Our faculty hold either a PhD or an MS and both author and lead our field programs.
+These programs are dynamic, evolving to keep pace with advancements in data and relevant scientific research.

-Faculty hail from around the world and are subject matter experts in the topics they teach.
-They share a concern about the impact of development and growth on the natural world.
+Our faculty come from around the world and are experts in the subjects they teach.
+They are deeply concerned about the impact of development and growth on the natural world.

+WildlandsStudies_Website_Select-38.png